High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: Scalability and interpretability

-The design of the autoencoder aims at clearly separating the functions of the encoder and the decoder.
+The design of the model aims at clearly separating the functions of the encoder and the decoder.
 Ideally, the encoder takes the input and generates the latent features which contain information about the phase-space of the electron bunch.
 The decoder translates the latent features into the corresponding diagnostic signal, which is the image on the screen in this study.
-This design leads to a scalable and explicable model for a complex system because of parameter sharing.
-On the one hand, it is desirable to use the same latent features as the input for more decoders which model various beam diagnostics.
-On the other hand, different encoders can share a common decoder, as illustrated in Fig.~\ref{fig:transfer_learning}(a), allowing for integrating multiple distinct working points into a single model.
+This design leads to a scalable and interpretable model for a complex system because of parameter sharing.
+On the one hand, it is desirable to use the same latent features as the input for more decoders which model various diagnostics.
+This is also known as multi-task learning \cite{Crawshaw2020}.
+On the other hand, different encoders can share a common decoder, as illustrated in Fig.~\ref{fig:shared_decoder}(a), allowing for integrating multiple distinct working points into a single model.
 Separating the encoders for different working points is also practically necessary, because the time interval between the data collections of two working points can be significantly long so that machine parameters not used as input may have changed due to long-term phenomena such as drift.